ahauger27/LibraryManagementSystem/README.md

 * Fix Age display function, returns "System.Func`1[System.Int32]"

 Future TODOS
-* need books
-    . either create a json file with book and item data, or connect to an api
 * need to add circulation service classes
-* Fix the IItem Format member

 Nice-to-haves
 * Create a script that will create random patrons so as not to need ai for this